 Which Alaska National Parks can you Drive To?

-Out of all the Alaska National Parks, only 3 of them are accessible by roads and you can drive to.
+Out of all the Alaska National Parks, only 3 of them are accessible by roads and you can drive to them.
 These parks are Denali National Park, Kenai Fjords National Park, and Wrangell-St Elias National Park.
-Both Denali park and Kenai Fjords are accessible by train or bus.
+Both Denali Park and Kenai Fjords are accessible by train or bus.